 Many homeowners use this outdoor living space for partying, barbecuing, or just relaxing on weekends.

 No matter how frequently you use your backyard deck area, you cannot deny the fact that the surface is highly exposed to getting damaged due to various environmental factors.

 The most common damages are due to mold, wood rot, and water intrusion.

-Unlike other surfaces in your house, that does not need frequent painting, your deck outdoors, therefore, need to stain very often for longevity and durability.
+Unlike other surfaces in your house, that do not need frequent painting, your deck outdoors, therefore, needs to stain very often for longevity and durability.

 Staining your deck with vibrant colors is one of the most fabulous ways by which you can bring back a great new look to your outdoor living area.

 Most of the homeowners consider staining their decking boards over painting because it holds up better to foot traffic.

 However, when staining and restoring your old deck it’s important that you choose the right technique and applicators that are most appropriate for getting the job done.

 You wouldn’t use a paintbrush to paint your ceiling.
 You wouldn’t use a blowtorch to fix your computer.
 And you wouldn’t use a knife to cut your lumber.